 HFA Corporate And Financial Governance

-As a company that has been serving the Muslim community and the halal industry for twenty years, we would like to make it clear that if other parties working in the Halal industry are aiding Islamist terrorism globally, this is fully condemned and looked at with disgust by the HFA.
-We are a body that work tirelessly to facilitate, support and enhance halal trade globally especially to UK/ EU exporters and our integrity is of the utmost importance to us.
+As a company that has been serving the Muslim community and the halal industry for twenty years, we are a body that work tirelessly to facilitate, support and enhance halal trade globally especially to UK/ EU exporters and our integrity is of the utmost importance to us.